Aeljs/apollo-script/README.md

 - The `file_name` is where you want to keep the results of the run.
 Each launch will be separate in a sub-directory with the date.
 - The username of the server for the connection through ssh
 - The directory where you have a ssh key to git clone/git pull
-- `gitAndCompile` is if you want to git clone/git pull and compile each time you launch, needed to be true if you use servers you never used before
+- `getAndCompile` is if you want to git clone/git pull and compile each time you launch, needed to be true if you use servers you never used before